Blockly

 Blockly is a client-side library for the programming language JavaScript for creating block-based visual programming languages (VPLs) and editors.
 A project of Google, it is free and open-source software released under the Apache License 2.0.
 It typically runs in a web browser, and visually resembles the language Scratch.

-Blockly uses visual blocks that link together to make writing code easier, and can generate code in JavaScript, Lua, Dart, Python, or PHP.
-It can also be customized to generate code in any textual programming language.
+Blockly uses visual blocks that help simplify programming, and can generate code in JavaScript, Lua, Dart, Python, or PHP.
+It can also be customized to generate code in textual programming language.

 History

 Blockly development began in summer 2011.
 The first public release was in May 2012 at Maker Faire.
 Blockly was originally designed as a replacement for OpenBlocks in App Inventor.
 Neil Fraser began the project with Quynh Neutron, Ellen Spertus, and Mark Friedman as contributors.

+In October 2025, the Raspberry Pi Foundation announced that from 10 November 2025, the Blockly open source library and assets, and key members of the Blockly team will transition from Google to the Raspberry Pi Foundation.

 User interface

 The default graphical user interface (GUI) of the Blockly editor consists of a toolbox, which holds available blocks, and where a user can select blocks, and a workspace, where a user can drag and drop and rearrange blocks.
 The workspace also includes, by default, zoom icons, and a trashcan to delete blocks.
 The editor can be modified easily to customize and limit the available editing features and blocks.